 Once you have outlined your SEO and PPC strategies for 2021.
 It’s important to understand that digitising your entire operations should be at the forefront of your priorities.
 This includes taking control of your inventory management in addition to being open minded in spotting trends in product sales and customer behaviour.
 Even though it may seem an easy task to create a simple stock system, with charts to show trends, there are actually a number of providers that can revolutionise this for you.

 As you know Universal Google Analytics can provide a breadth of data on how users come to and navigate your website.
 One of Google’s big announcements last year was Google Analytics 4, which incorporates a variety of new insights.
 See what Google Analytics 4 can offer you.

 On the other hand, you could develop or invest in a system that allows you to analyse your company data.
 This is known as your business intelligence.
 You can create something basic on a spreadsheet or Google sheet where you can import relevant material.
 On the other hand, you could use a specialist provider such as Connexica with their LUCENT360 service.

 How to streamline inventory and fulfilment?

 Being competitive on price and speed of delivery can reduce the risks of losing sales to competitors.
 Streamlining your order fulfilment and delivery will help increase loyalty and desire to spend money with your business.
-An example of how to manage this is with Stok.ly, who provide ePOS, stock control and multi-channel ecommerce solutions for UK retailers.
+An example of how to manage this is with Stok.ly, who provides ePOS, stock control and multi-channel eCommerce solutions for UK retailers.